syang707/Boston-Air-Quality-Predictor/README.md

   - Air quality index ( AQI): determining the pollution in the air
   - Wind speed: direction of the wind and speed
   - Precipitation: the amount of rainfall or snowfall recorded each day.
-  - Time of day: the air quality can change throughout the day

 # Data Cleaning